tchx84/Gameeky/docs/basics/en/index.md

         print(self.entity.name)
 ```

-Perform an action on the actuator's entity:
+Perform an action on the entity:

 ```python
 from gameeky.plugins import Actuator as Plugin